Martin-SK-PD/Kosovsky-Martin---bachelor-thesis-files/README.txt

 This directory contains the compiled debug version of the MetricCombVis plugin.

 Files:
-- plugin_debug.dll (or plugin_debug.so for Linux, plugin_debug.dylib for macOS) - The compiled debug version of the plugin binary.
+- plugin_debug.dll  - The compiled debug version of the plugin binary.

 Usage:
 - This plugin is intended for use with debug versions of MeshLab when MeshLab is built from source.